 It is rumoured that throughout the early 1970s a group of anarchist proto punks formed a transitory community that lived in woodlands across the Courland region of Western Latvia.
 The group intentionally shied away from public scrutiny and little is known about them apart from anecdotal stories and a few unverified fogged images of partially constructed pod-like dwellings, fabricated out of salvaged timber and metal sheeting.
-The pods were scattered throughout Courland, intentionally hidden from view, in ravines, crevices and wooded areas and if discovered by locals would be disassembled and moved to a new location ensuring privacy and solitude.
-The dispersed collective met infrequently and instead used CB radio to broadcast music, stories and poetry and to educate each other in methods of resilience, foraging, fire building, water purifying and preparations for other daily and future scenarios.
+The pods were scattered throughout Courland, intentionally hidden from view, in ravines, crevices and wooded areas and if discovered would be disassembled and moved to a new location ensuring privacy and solitude.
+The dispersed collective met rarely and instead used CB radio to broadcast music, stories and poetry and to share news, educate each other in methods of resilience, foraging, fire building, water purifying and preparations for other future scenarios.
 These broadcasts would occasionally be picked up by truck drivers travelling between Riga and Roja, and it seems the group were obsessed with reimagining the future through Sci-fi, afro futurism, and electronica.
 These weird and futuristic stories became a talking point amongst Trucker communities, and the group were given their own handler ‘Signals from Another World’.
 The last reported broadcast was heard in 1978 and no sound nor sighting of the group has occurred since.